SelrahcD/selrahcd.github.io/_posts/2016-06-07-stop-using-database.md

 If the data doesn't change much why not store it in the code after all ?
 Having only one golden source that is easily changeable - adding a property to a value object is way easier than changing a table schema - instead of two or more sources that will have to be maintained in cohesion.

-When your dealing with some data that doesn't look like likely to change often try not to use a database.
+When you're dealing with some data that doesn't look likely to change often try not to use a database.
 Start with a simple representation based on value objects if you are into POO.
 If in the long run that information appears to change a lot then use a database.
 Start with the simpler solution that works.

+_Once again, thanks a lot to [Remi](http://twitter.com/remisan) for his feedbacks._

 If you are a DBA, hate me, and want to tell me that I'm an awful person I'm on [Twitter](https://twitter.com/selrahcd).
 Feel free to comment below as well.